justinhennessy/100-days-of-code/log.md

 - What do I do with date fields that have no values? how do I default them?
 - Can I visually represent a decision tree as a graph?
 I want to understand why averaging values at the other leaf nodes across multiple trees gives us a better result
 - How can I feed in new data into a model and it show me the results per row?
+- Why should I use the log of a value instead of the actual value when training and compariing data (ie like sale price)

+### Day 11: September 12, 2019

+**Today's Progress**

+I was lucky enough to have a flight today which gave me a good 2 hours to continue watching the lessons I have been going through on [fast.ai](http://course18.fast.ai/lessonsml1/lesson3.html), lesson three was about Performance, Validation and Model interpretation.

+It started with talking about how to experiment with large dataset and how to make those tests very fast using different ways to load in the data, for example secificying the type of each field so that pandas `read_csv` method doesn't need to figure out itself, you can load in millions of rows in just a few seconds using this technique.

+There was discussion on how to start getting some better insights into what the data is you are initially working with.
+Using `df.describe(include='all')` you can understand, especially when you are working wtih time, what period your datasets are both for training and validation.
+There was recommendation that when you are working with lots of data, try working with recent data because conditions may have changed historically for price for instance.

+There have been a couple of times now where they have recommended using the log() of a value to training and validate, especially around things like price.
+From what I understand, this is to "smooth" out any outliers but I will need to do some more investigation about that.
+With the numpy library you can do np.log1p() which does the log plus one, this is to ensure there are no negative values, in the lessons example he also used a `.clip` method to "truncate" values from 0, again I will have to have a play with that, here is the full command: `np.log1p(np.clip(df.unit_sales, 0, None))`.

+**Thoughts:**

+I now feel quite confident with the pre-processing of data, well to have a good crack at it anyway.
+The thing I need now is to start interpreting the results I am getting from the data I am working with.
+Lesson three had some really good methods to start doing that.
+Lesson 4 looks like it will have even more, around feature importance which looks to be a really good way to build confidence in the results the models I am creating.

+**Link to work/resources:**

+None

 ### Day 10: September 11, 2019